How to Apply for Graduate Study

 - Completed application form

 - $50/€50 Application fee.
 Please note that only U.S. and Canadian citizens may pay in dollars.
-Learn more.
+Payment options.
 The application fee is waived for American University students enrolled in the MFA program and current John Cabot University students

 - Official transcript from all post-secondary work to date (undergraduate and post-graduate).
 Transcripts not in English or Italian must be accompanied by a certified English language translation.
 Please note that undergraduate students wishing to take the graduate-level courses must have at least junior standing and must have completed 2 previous Creative Writing courses with a grade of B or higher